 Sermons & Homilies

-Sermon for the Beheading of the Forerunner (2017)
+Sermon for the Sunday of the Last Judgment (2018)

 Continue reading